ipfs/specs/http-gateways/PATH_GATEWAY.md

 Requests to these paths with `Service-Worker: script` MUST be denied by returning HTTP 400 Bad Request error.

+### `X-Error-Behavior` (request header)

+Clients can request a different behavior when errors occur during an HTTP stream.
+The possible values, and behaviors are defined as follows:

+- `reset` (default): resets the HTTP stream.
+- `trailer`: a trailer header [`X-Stream-Error`](#x-stream-error-response-header) will be sent with the error message.

+See the [streaming errors](#streaming-errors) section for more information.

 ## Request Query Parameters